aryasabeti/simple-spectrogram/README.md

 There are a few different ways to draw to canvas.
 This is something I'd like to learn more about.

 The Mel scale is interesting and useful, though I don't fully understand the methodology right now.

+on iOS, if you navigate away and back, the stream stops and the page has to be refreshed, even though the stream is still active (even showing the microphone icon in top left)